Tempestiine/Cybersecurity/overthewire/bandit/level02-03.md

 - `find` searches for files in the directory.
 The `*` searches for all filenames ([Shotts](https://linuxcommand.org/lc3_lts0050.php))
 - `du` estimates the amount of space each file and directory in the current directory uses.
 However, I used it just to also look up the names of the files.
 The `-a` flag tells Terminal to ensure every file is estimated.
 I got this from the [Ubuntu manual](https://manpages.ubuntu.com/manpages/noble/man1/du.1.html)
-- Result: The `du` command confirmed the exact filename, and I realized I need to handle the spaces properly
+- Result: The `du` command confirmed the exact filename, and the `find` command revealed that I could handle the spaces by enclosing the file name with special characters when using the `cat` command.

 **Step 3: Finding the solution**
 ```bash